Two Week Andaman Itinerary and Best Places to Visit in Andaman

 We were determined to explore as much as we could during our two-week stay on the Andaman and Nicobar Islands, so we created a convenient two-week Andaman itinerary which allowed us to visit other islands besides Havelock and Neil.

 We must be honest and say that we were slightly underwhelmed by the Andaman and Nicobar Islands.
-Having traveled to other remote tropical destinations around Asia such as the Kei Islands, The Banda Islands, Alor and Raja Ampat in Indonesia, Sibuyan and Cresta de Gallo in the Philippines, the Maldives local islands, Timor-Leste and more, we expected the Andaman and Nicobar Islands to be similar.
+Having traveled to other remote tropical destinations around Asia such as the Kei Islands, The Banda Islands, Alor and Raja Ampat in Indonesia, Sibuyan and Cresta de Gallo in the Philippines, the Maldives local islands, Timor-Leste, the Mergui Archipelago of Mynamar, also in the Andaman sea, and more, we expected the Andaman and Nicobar islands to be similar.

 What is the best time to visit Andaman?